Eva Zeisel: Early life and family

 She was born in Budapest, Hungary, in 1906 to a wealthy, highly educated assimilated Jewish family.
 Her mother, Laura Polányi Striker, a historian, was the first woman to get a PhD from the University of Budapest.
-Laura's work on Captain John Smith's adventures in Hungary added fundamentally to our understanding and appreciation of his reliability as a narrator.
-Laura's brothers, Karl Polanyi, the sociologist and economist, and Michael Polanyi, the physical chemist and philosopher of science, are also very well known.
+Striker's work on Captain John Smith's adventures in Hungary added fundamentally to our understanding and appreciation of his reliability as a narrator.
+Zeisel's uncles were Karl Polanyi, a sociologist and economist, and Michael Polanyi, a physical chemist and philosopher of science.

 Education

-Despite her family's intellectual prominence in the field of science, Striker always felt a deep attraction towards art.
-At 17, Zeisel entered Budapest's Magyar Képzőművészeti Akadémia (Hungarian Royal Academy of Fine Arts) as a painter.
+Despite her family's intellectual prominence in the field of science, Zeisel always felt a deep attraction towards art.
+At 17, she entered Budapest's Magyar Képzőművészeti Akadémia (Hungarian Royal Academy of Fine Arts) as a painter.
 To support her painting, she decided to pursue a more practical profession and apprenticed herself to Jakob Karapancsik, the last pottery master in the medieval guild system.
 From him she learned ceramics.
 She was the first woman to qualify as a journeyman in the Hungarian Guild of Chimney Sweeps, Oven Makers, Roof Tilers, Well Diggers, and Potters.
-After graduating as a journeyman she found work at the Hansa-Kust-Keramik, a ceramic workshop in Hamburg, Germany.
+After graduating as a journeyman, she found work at the Hansa-Kust-Keramik, a ceramic workshop in Hamburg, Germany.